Build your IT expertise and get set for a high-demand industry by studying the Graduate Certificate in Cyber Security at Victoria University.

-This course content covers the essential areas of cyber security, from proactive cyber threat detection and risk management to cyber law and regulations.
+This postgraduate information technology course covers the essential areas of cyber security, from proactive cyber threat detection and risk management to cyber law and regulations.

 You'll learn from academic staff with a strong research record in cyber security, and industry experts with significant cyber security experience.

-Guest lecturers with current experience in the cyber security industry will complement the academic staff and provide you with the latest developments in the field.
+Guest lecturers with current experience in the cyber security industry complement the academic staff and provide insights on the latest developments in the field.

 - cyber security fundamentals